44 Gorgeous Grey Gemstones & Crystals with Photos

 Grey Jade dragon carving

 Grey jade is a variety of jadeite or nephrite with grey hues.
-It's considered a symbol of serenity and purity in various cultures and is used for crafting jewelry and ornamental objects.
+It’s considered a symbol of serenity and purity across various cultures and is used to craft jewelry and ornamental objects.
+Thanks to its durability and elegant appearance, grey jade is an excellent choice for everyday jewelry such as rings, earrings, and pendants.

 11. Grey Larimar